lingceng/lingceng.github.io/source/_posts/2015-12-23-export-csv-or-excel-by-re-using-existing-html-view.markdown

     arr = [['a', 'b', 'c'], ['1', '2', '3']]
     arr.map(&:to_csv).join

-And export CSV is easy in rails.
+And exporting CSV is easy in rails.
 Let's see the following snippet:

     def index
       @products = Product.order(:name)